 - Anything that indicates when you initially created the webinar

-Next, fine-tune it with several live presentations of the content until you get it as perfect as possible.
+Next, fine-tune it with several live event presentations of the content until you get it as perfect as possible.
 Learn the frequently asked questions your audience will regularly present regarding your materials and your offerings.
-Being able to answer these questions in your final recording will make it feel live because your audience will be thinking of these questions in real-time, and then you will address them giving the illusion you’re right there with them.
+Being able to answer these questions in your final recording will make it feel live because your audience will be thinking of these questions in real-time, and then you will address them giving the illusion you’re right there with them, without them being able to tell the difference.

-Finally, you’ll record one more stellar presentation that you can load to your automated webinar software to share on repeat.
-Remember, knowledge is timeless and if you avoid dating your material it will be working and generating profits for you for months, years and decades to come.
+Finally, you’ll record one more stellar teleseminar presentation that you can load to your automated webinar software to share on repeat.
+Remember, knowledge is timeless and if you avoid dating your material of automated events, it will be working and generating profits for you for months, years, and decades to come.

-Even when people sign up for a live, or an automated webinar, things can come up that cause them to miss it.
-Be sure to send a follow-up email to every person that has registered to offer a replay of the presentation.
-Not only will this allow people who missed it a chance to see it, those that did watch it can re-watch in case they missed anything the first time around.
+Avoid the static call.
+Even when people sign up for a live event, instant teleseminar, or automated webinar, things can come up that cause them to miss it.
+Send a follow-up email to every person that has registered or in your sign-up list to offer a replay of the teleseminar presentation.
+Not only will this allow people who missed it a chance to see it, those that did watch it can re-watch it in case they missed anything the first time around.

-Don’t stop there, however.
-Anyone who doesn’t buy as a result of the presentation should be retargeted for additional emails and outreach.
+Don’t stop there.
+Anyone who doesn’t buy from the presentation should be retargeted for additional emails and outreach.
 Sometimes it takes a potential customer as many as seven points of contact before they will purchase.
-So be patient even if you don’t get a sale from everyone who attends.
+So be patient even if you don’t get a sale from everyone who attends your teleseminar.
+Persistence can spell the difference.

-6. Record More Presentations, and Simply Keep Putting Yourself out there
+6. Record More Presentations, and Put Yourself out there

-Just because you have one amazing webinar, doesn’t mean you should rest on your laurels.
-To truly take advantage of technology and make as much money as possible, keep testing and creating new presentations for your ideal customers.
-Then, load them all into your favorite automated webinar software to give yourself as many avenues for potential revenue as you would like.
-Your potential is truly limitless!
+Just because you have one amazing webinar, instant teleseminar, or live event doesn’t mean you should rest on your laurels.
+To truly take advantage of technology and make as much money as possible, keep testing and creating new teleseminar or webinar presentations for your ideal customers, including the need for you to display replays.
+Then, load them all into your favorite automated seminar or webinar software to give yourself many avenues for potential revenue.
+Your potential is truly limitless

 Capitalize on the Webinar Craze While It’s Still Hot

-While the instant teleseminar is a thing of the past, webinars are still going strong.
-They don’t show any signs of slowing down any time soon, but that doesn’t mean you should wait to start using them as part of your overall business marketing strategy.
+While the instant seminar or teleseminar is a thing of the past, webinars are going strong.
+They don’t show any signs of slowing down any time soon, but that doesn’t mean professional speakers should wait to start using them as part of your overall business marketing strategy.

 Strike now on the webinar craze while it’s still hot.
-You have nothing to lose, and everything to gain.
-And, when you’re ready to automate your webinar, we hope you’ll think of Stealth Seminar.
+You have nothing to lose and everything to gain.
+When you’re ready to automate your webinar, we hope you’ll think of Stealth Seminar.
 Click here to learn more about our automated webinar software.

 This article was originally published June 2010 and was updated December 2019.